Billplz/api_slate/source/index.html.md

 #### Delete Card

-Use this API to deactivate or reactivate a card.
-Once deactivated, card cannot be charged until it is reactivated.
+Use this API to delete a card.

 > Example request: